makendon/kits-dna/_posts/2024-09-07-building-kits-dna.md

 > :bulb: **Tip:** You’ll know how you learn best but i found just getting stuck in and doing helps tremendously with tech.
 If nothing else it re-enforces `git` commands!

-#### **Next posts**
+---

+## :next_track_button: **Next**

-In the next couple of posts i’ll cover:
+In upcoming posts i’ll cover:

 - How you can use an iPad or tablet to create a website.
 I’ll write about GitHub Codespaces in this post.
-- How you can customise Jekyll.
+- How you can customise the look of your site.
 This starts to get a little more technical, but it’s not programming, it’s working with markup code such as `html`and `css`.